-Robert’s first great milestone came in 1986 in the form of a 70-day walk, hauling a 350-pound sledge, to the South Pole.
+Robert Swan’s first great milestone came in 1986 in the form of a 70-day walk, hauling a 350-pound sledge, to the South Pole.
 In Antarctica, he tested the limits of human endurance.
 When he arrived home, he was told there was a hole in the ozone layer – his face was burned, his eyes damaged.
 No wonder!
 He felt, first hand, the harshest environmental effects that our human lifestyle has caused.

 His mission did not end there, however, and three years later, in 1989, he and his team reached the North Pole.
 They represented 7 different nations, a tribute to the dream of collaboration across cultures.
 It also made him the first person in history to walk to both the North and South poles.
 It gave Robert firsthand knowledge of the cumulative effects of our species on our planet.
-Returning home, it was the great explorer Jacques Cousteau who gave Robert his next mission: to save Antarctica.
+Returning home, it was the great explorer Jacques Cousteau who gave Robert Swan his next mission: to save Antarctica.
 No big deal!

 Robert Swan 2041 Foundation

-Robert called it the 2041 Mission.
+Robert Swan called it the 2041 Mission.
 A reference to the fact that, in 1991, a 50-year agreement was entered into to stop exploitation of Antarctica.
 This could be altered, changed, modified or even abandoned from the year 2041 onwards.
 It is because of this that the 2041 Foundation came into being.
 His aim is to inspire the younger generations.
 It is his firm belief that you have to engage people with this extraordinary place – you have to create a bond, a sense of connection and love for our planet, in a way that has never been done before.
-Only then can we hope to prioritise and solve this problem – the big problem – that threatens our way of life.
+Only then can we hope to prioritize and solve this problem – the big problem – that threatens our way of life.

 Robert Swan Antarctica

 In that spirit, 2041 has taken over 3,500 people to the polar regions over the last 20 years.
-Robert’s work with the 2041 Foundation is the most important of his life to date.
+Robert Swan’s work with the 2041 Foundation is the most important of his life to date.
 At 2041, he aims to realize the United Nation’s Paris Agreement of 2016 to maintain global temperatures at no more than 2 degrees above pre-industrial levels.
 It’s an ambitious project, one that requires all of us to contribute.
 The notion that climate change will be a future generation’s problem is becoming increasingly untenable.
 But it is his dream that we as a species will learn to value our home and take care of it like never before.

 The Arctic Council (which includes Canada, Denmark, Finland, Iceland, Norway, Russia, Sweden and the US) work together to protect the Arctic as much as it is still possible to do so – promoting sustainability, working with indigenous populations to realize best practice for reducing resource consumption and carbon outputs, preserving this magnificent territory.
 However, much has already been lost in the Arctic.
 It is now Robert’s staunch belief that the future of our planet rests on the fate of Antarctica.